jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Global Internet Gateway
 ### Introduction
-Google Cloud does not provide an independent resource for an internet gateway.
-Instead, an internet gateway is created for each organization to illustrate the path of network traffic to the internet.
+Google Cloud does not provide an independent resource for an Google Global Internet Gateway.
+Instead, the Google Global Internet Gateway is created to illustrate the path of network traffic to the Internet.

 ### Sample
 <details><summary>Configuration File</summary>